seiderslennon/Playable-DDSP-Sound-Matching-Synthesizer/README.md

-A Python project that uses evolutionary algorithms (CMA-ES) to optimize synthesizer parameters to match target audio files, then sends the optimized parameters to VCV Rack via OSC.
+A Python project that uses an evolutionary algorithm (CMA-ES) to optimize synthesizer parameters to match target audio files, then sends the optimized parameters to VCV Rack via OSC.

 How it works:
 1. **Load Target**: Loads and analyzes the target audio file